My goal is to keep my home automation as local as possible. I have a few rules:

 As always, rules are made to be broken, and this is aspirational where viable alternatives simply don’t exist.

 Everything operates via Home Assistant, using Neon and OpenVoice OS (OVOS) as my smart assistants.
-These two products took over for Mycroft when it went bankrupt.
+These two products took over for Mycroft when it went out of business.

 Built-in Alexa or Google Home is a dealbreaker for me on smart hardware.